 rather than compromising the flow of the breath.

-Prāṇāyāma Practice Pointers -3 – Pratiloma Ujjāyī
+Prāṇāyāma Pointer 3 – Pratiloma Ujjāyī is a……

 - Pūraka – Lifting from the Viśuddhi Cakra